dschlenk/opennms-cookbook/README.md

 ### Template Overview

 Most configuration files are templated and can be overridden with environment, role, or node attributes.
 See the default attributes file for a list of configuration items that can be changed in this manner, or keep reading for a brief overview of each template available.
 Default attribute values set to `nil` mean that the file's default value is commented out in the original file and will remain so unless set to a non-nil value.

+Each template can also be overridden in a wrapper cookbook by manipulating the appropriate node attribute.
+For example, if you've got a pretty heavily customized collectd-configuration.xml file and you don't want to move to the LWRP/library cookbook workflow, turn your custom version into a template (append `.erb` to the filename and optionally add some templating logic to it) and add it to `templates/default` in your wrapper cookbook.
+Then set `default[:opennms][:collectd][:cookbook]` to the name of your wrapper cookbook.
+You could also copy all of the templates from this cookbook to your wrapper, edit them all as desired and set `default[:opennms][:default_template_cookbook]` to your wrapper cookbook's name.

 #### etc/availability-reports.xml